Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

-Irisu / "Alice", the heroine of Irisu Syndrome.
-Certainly doesn't come across as such at first glance (and given she's the protagonist, this is a rather big plot point): She appears to be a meek, quiet girl with a thing for bunnies and who likes cosplaying as a witch / maid.
-In reality, that's exactly right... except when she was very young someone killed her pet rabbit, leaving it's decapitated head for her to find topping the pile of gore, which broke something inside her, mentally and spiritually.
+Irisu/"Alice", the heroine of Irisu Syndrome.
+Certainly doesn't come across as such at first glance.
+She appears to be a meek, quiet girl with a thing for bunnies and who likes cosplaying as a witch/maid.
+In reality, when she was very young someone killed her pet rabbit, leaving it's decapitated head for her to find topping the pile of gore, which broke something inside her, mentally and spiritually.
 She's now a drug addicted serial killer who thinks nothing of murdering a group of people so the boy she's stalking will have time to pursue his own psychosis.
 And, oh, how the fandom loves her for it.

-Alice in Shin Megami Tensei is a small, innocent girl in a blue dress who will happily scamper around highly dangerous locales in search for a friend.
-She's actually an undeadHumanoid Abomination gifted with enough raw magical power to murder everything and everyone, and an astounding lack of understanding on exactly why it's not commonly appreciated to torture, kill and eat your friends.
-Her weapon of choice?
-The corrupt armies of Wonderland.
+Alice is a small, innocent girl in a blue dress who will happily scamper around highly dangerous locales in search for a friend.
+She's an undeadHumanoid Abomination gifted with enough raw magical power to murder everything, and an astounding lack of understanding on exactly why it's not commonly appreciated to torture, kill and eat your friends.

-A fair number of the Daedric Lords from The Elder Scrolls V Skyrim, especially Boethiah and Hermaeus Mora.
 Boethiah sounds like a combination of a crotchety old lady and the general of the army of Hell itself, and has a perpetually-dark shrine high on the side of a mountain which is filled with anarcho-nihilist cultists, huge bonfires, burned corpses, ancient architecture, random blood splatters, and one badass statue.
-Mora appears (as a swirling void of purple and black, or a green void of eyes and tentacles if you have the Dragonborn DLC installed) to you in a hollowed-out iceberg where a lunatic's made his home, and names you his champion in an Affably Evil voice before explaining that he is the lord of all knowledge and discovery.
-And the artifact he gives you is widely considered to be one of the best in the game.

-Cicero also qualifies.
-He's obsessed with his "Mother" (actually the Night Mother, the dead/undead? leader of the Dark Brotherhood), is not above casual murder as per his membership in the Dark Brotherhood, dresses, talks, and dances like an unhinged jester, and is a fan favorite specifically because of that.
+Cicero is obsessed with his "Mother" (actually the Night Mother, the dead/undead? leader of the Dark Brotherhood), is not above casual murder as per his membership in the Dark Brotherhood, dresses, talks, and dances like an unhinged jester, and is a fan favorite specifically because of that.

 The Hydra from Warriors Orochi 3.
-Not only does it look really intimidating and impressive, but also for the fact that even before the game starts, it slaughters every one of the Dynasty, Samurai, and Original characters aside from a small handful.
-It is also practically invincible until the end game, and pretty much all attempts to take it down beforehand will be met with miserable failure.
+Not only does it look really intimidating and impressive, but even before the game starts, it slaughters every one of the Dynasty, Samurai, and Original characters aside from a small handful.
+It's practically invincible until the end game, and all attempts to take it down beforehand will be met with miserable failure.

 It is hard to describe but this definitely applies to the Slender Man.
-Mind you, fans still treat him like pure terror but he is also quite popular precisely because of his uniquely subtle, yet terrifying creepiness.
-Why else would hundreds of people work actively to turn a creepy-pasta produced Memetic Mutation into a genuine Urban Legend?
+Mind you, fans still treat him like pure terror but he's also quite popular precisely because of his uniquely subtle, yet terrifying creepiness.